BlessedRebuS/Proximity-Light/README.md

 ## Electronic Board
 Created with Autodesk EAGLE and Fusion360 Electronic.

-To connect all pins we simply used autorouting, commit to suggest changes.
+To connect all pins we simply used autorouting.

 ![alt text](https://github.com/BlessedRebuS/Proximity-Light/blob/main/images/Board.png)